A to Z Pocket Emergency Pharmacopoeia

 See sample pages below from two different sections of the book.

-For more sample pages and 5 typical scenarios that illustrate the usefulness of the A-to-Z Pocket Emergency Pharmacopoeia, and that also may be helpful to orient new users of the book CLICK HERE.
+For additional sample pages and 5 typical clinical scenarios that illustrate the usefulness of the A-to-Z Pocket Emergency Pharmacopoeia, and that also may be helpful to orient new users of the book CLICK HERE.

 A Rapid-fire Pocket Pharmacopoeia designed for use in the Emergency Department or Urgent Care, but great for anyone who wants a fast pharmacopoeia that also has side effects, contraindications and an extensive antibiotic guide.